mohitsinha/aspirethemes.github.io/_docs/dahab-ghost.md

 ### Theme Installation

+This is a quick video showing how to install the theme, upload blog cover image, favicon, social media account, create the tags page, and update the profile information for the editor.

+<iframe src="https://www.youtube.com/embed/wqtI7QwCWNc" frameborder="0" allowfullscreen></iframe>

+---

+For only the theme installation steps, you can check the process below.

 * Log into the admin section of your Ghost blog `yourblog.com/ghost`.
 * Select `Design` from the left hand side of your admin area and go to the **Themes** section.
 * Click on the `Upload a Theme` green button.